Silvia Paracchini

-Silvia Paracchini FRSE is a geneticist who researches the contribution of genetic variation to neurodevelopmental traits such as dyslexia and human handedness.
+Silvia Paracchini FRSE is a Professor of Neurogenetics and Genomics at the University of St Andrews.
+Her research focuses on the genetics of neurodevelopmental traits such as dyslexia and human handedness.
+Paracchini featured in the Royal Society of Edinburgh's 2019 Women in Science in Scotland exhibition, which celebrated some of Scotland’s leading female scientists.
+She is a Fellow of the Royal Society of Biology and of the Royal Society of Edinburgh.

 Education

 As an undergraduate, Paracchini studied Biological Sciences at the University of Pavia, Italy.
 During this time she undertook an ERASMUS scholarship project at the Technical University of Denmark.
 She obtained her DPhil in Human Genetics from the University of Oxford in 2003.